Sloth Deformities – A Genetic Study

-You might remember that last year we ran a successful Indiegogo campaign to fund urgent research into the genetic health of wild sloth populations we ran a successful Indiegogo campaign in 2016.
+To fund this urgent research into the genetic health of wild sloth populations we ran a successful Indiegogo campaign in 2016.
 As a result, we were able to collect data and hair samples from over 300 wild-born sloths (both two-fingered C.hoffmanni and three-fingered B.variegatus) originating from over 97 different regions in Costa Rica.
 This is a far larger sample size than has ever been studied before and it will undoubtedly provide us with the answers that we need.
 The genetic analysis has been completed at Swansea University and we hope to have the results ready within a few months.
 We will then be writing the paper for publication and can begin developing targeted conservation strategies to mitigate the problem.